Welcome to The Storied Recipe!

 - For the rest of us, we don’t need to overcomplicate this step!

-- Soaking the mushrooms in a bowl, then rinsing the water is a hands-off, easy way to clean mushrooms - if you have 5 to 10 minutes to spare.
+- Soaking the mushrooms in a bowl, and then rinsing the water is a hands-off, easy way to clean mushrooms - if you have 5 to 10 minutes to spare.

 - Dry on a paper towel after cleaning so the moisture won't splatter in the oil.